mandelsoft/logging/README.md

 sink.

 A `Rule` has the complete control over composing an appropriate logger.
-The default `ConditionRule` just enables the specified log level, if all rules match the actual log request.
+The default condition based rule just enables the specified log level, if all conditions match the actual log request.

 For more complex conditions it is possible to compose conditions using an `Or`, `And`, or `Not` condition.